Man Utd face Chelsea and Arsenal face Man City or Newcastle in FA Cup semi-finals | Goal.com

 The Gunners' opponents are yet to be determined as the clash between Newcastle and City was still being played when the draw was made on Sunday.

-Pep Guardiola's team are looking to defend their crown, having beaten Watford in the decider last year.
+Pep Guardiola's team are looking to defend their crown, having beaten Watford in the decider last year, but Arsenal are the FA Cup's most successful team, having won it 13 times in their history.

+Manchester United are the second most frequent champions with 12 wins to their name, with their most recent coming in 2016.
+They did reach the final in 2018, but were beaten 1-0 as Chelsea won it for the eighth time.

 The FA Cup final is scheduled to be played at Wembley on August 1.